brucemack/brucemack.github.io/_posts/2025-01-25-sdr-passband-testing.md

 categories: [ "SDR" ]
 ---

-I've been working on a SDR project for a few months now.
+I've been working on a homebrew SDR project for a few months now.
 Things are finally starting to work.
 The receiver sounds pretty good, but there are many parameters in the design that have been chosen somewhat arbitrarily.
 Therefore, I've been trying to do some systematic testing to figure out what is optimal.